 Nebraska: North Platte

-Housing costs in North Platte are at 63 percent of the U.S. average.
-Home values have shown some serious growth year over year, but North Platte's median home value of $142,700 is still nearly $50,000 less than the U.S. median.
+Housing costs in North Platte are at 68 percent of the U.S. median.
+Home values showed a 2 percent growth year over year, but North Platte’s median home value of $141,500 is over $66,000 less than the U.S. median.

 New Hampshire is the best state — in terms of income levels, safety and other quality-of-life factors — if you want to create a richer life for your family.
-Cost of living in Keene is higher than the national average, although housing expenses, in general, are nearly 20 percent cheaper than the national average.
+And home prices in Berlin are nearly 60 percent cheaper than the national median.

 North Carolina: Fayetteville

-Home values are rising faster than rents in Fayetteville, 3.4 percent year over year versus 0.1 percent, respectively.
-With a median rent of $892, Fayetteville ranks among the cheapest cities in the study to rent property.
+Home values are rising while rents are dropping in Fayetteville, a 3 percent increase year over year versus a decrease of 1 percent, respectively.
+With a median rent of $883, Fayetteville ranks among the cheapest cities in the study to rent.